-It might be tempting to reach for a drink to help you slumber, but it’s actually counterproductive.
+It might be tempting to reach for a drink to help you slumber, but it's actually counterproductive.
 Alcohol interferes with the quality of your sleep and may provoke sleep apnea, as well as symptoms of the condition at hand.
 Try a hot cup of tea or a warm glass of milk before bed instead.
 Herbal teas like chamomile, lemon balm, and passionflower can help you relax and drift off to sleep.
 Having a cup of tea or warm milk before bed every evening can become a habit that helps you associate the activity with winding down.
 Make sure the tea you choose does not contain caffeine.
 Evening caffeine consumption is too stimulating and may keep you up at night.
-Milk is high in tryptophan, an amino acid that’s used to make the calming neurotransmitter, serotonin.
-Drinking a warm glass of milk before bedtime will give you the natural tryptophan boost you need to drift off to sleep.
+Milk is high in tryptophan, an amino acid that's used to make the calming neurotransmitter, serotonin.
+Drinking a warm glass of milk before bedtime may give you the natural tryptophan boost you need to drift off to sleep.

 Snuff Out the Cigarettes

-Tobacco is another substance that can trigger symptoms or make them worse.
-Smoking and tobacco aren’t good for anyone, especially if you have this disease.
+Tobacco is another substance that can trigger RLS symptoms or make them worse.
+Smoking and tobacco aren't good for anyone, especially if you have this disease.
 Nicotine is a stimulant that affects the nervous system.
 Abstain from nicotine use of all types including smoking cigarettes and cigars and chewing tobacco.
 If you need help quitting, nicotine gums and patches are available to help you wean off slowly.
 Talk to your doctor if you need help quitting tobacco products.